dhs26206/ResQMaster-OpenSource/README.md

-Check it out ar sih2023.ddks.live or amazon.ddks.live or sih.ddks.live or aws.ddks.live
+Check it out ar sih2023.ddks.live or amazon.ddks.live or sih.ddks.live or aws1.ddks.live
 LoL